Gueguettee/ASTER_DELTA_NEUTRAL/README.md

-# Delta-Neutral Funding Rate Farming Bot
+# ASTER DEX Delta-Neutral Funding Rate Farming Bot

 This project is a terminal-based Python application for managing a delta-neutral funding rate farming strategy on the Aster DEX.
 The application's architecture is designed to be modular, testable, and secure, separating concerns into three main components.